 UK trailer cut for a BBFC PG rating

 A day before the film's release in the United States, the BBFC classified the theatrical trailer for Sleeping with the Enemy.
 This same trailer had played in the United States after being classified as suitable for all audiences.
-In the UK, however, the
+In the UK,

 Cut Scenes: UK cinema trailer